Autopsy set for decomposed body found in Detroit garage

-DETROIT (AP) — Authorities say an anthropologist will perform an autopsy on a severely decomposed body found inside a parked car in Detroit.
+DETROIT (AP) — An anthropologist is set to perform an autopsy on a severely decomposed body found face down inside a car in Detroit.

 Police say a prospective home buyer discovered the body Thursday in the garage.
 Jackson says the dark, leathery bones were covered in a sweater, shirt and pants.